Language Varieties of Italy: Technology Challenges and Opportunities: Acknowledgments

-We thank the Digital Humanities research group at Fondazione Bruno Kessler for valuable feedback on earlier drafts of this work and for contribution on data auditing.
-We also thank Camilla Amendola for her valuable assistance in designing Figure 2.
+We would like to thank the action editor and the anonymous reviewers for their insightful and constructive feedback during the review process.
+We would also like to thank Sara Tonelli and Barbara Plank for their advice on earlier versions of this paper, and the members of the Digital Humanities group at Fondazione Bruno Kessler for the precious conversations and contribution to data auditing.
+Further, we are grateful to Camilla Amendola for her valuable assistance in designing Figure~\ref{fig:map}.